vipulnaik/diet-exercise-health/events/2026/2026-04-05-onward-digestive-enzymes-experimentation.md

 piggyback on an existing low-sleep situation if I can predict it in advance.

-## Phase 3: digestive enzyme in the context of unusual food consumption (restaurant food, smaller food quantity, larger food quantity)
+## Phase 3: digestive enzymes in the context of unusual food consumption (restaurant food, smaller food quantity, larger food quantity)

 * The restaurant food case is one of the original motivators.
 However, I'll need to decide what restaurant food to try this with and which